LeviMarvin/android_kernel_xiaomi_alioth/README.md

 ## Report an Issue
 **If you want to report an issue to me, please create issues on Codeberg page!**
-You need to provide these informations:
+You need to provide these information:
-1. The basic informations about your phone:
+1. The basic information about your phone:
     - ROM type (like `MIUI`, `AOSP`, etc.)
     - ROM name (like `MIUI 14`, `ArrowOS`, `dotOS`, etc.)
     - Android version (like `11(R)`,`12(S)`,`13(T)`, etc.)
     - Kernel version
         1. Version of the kernel from ROM.
         2. Install version of the kernel.
-2. Issue informations:
+2. Issue information:
     - Type (Choose from: `Auto Reboot`, `Function Lost`, `Other`)
     - Steps to review
     - Kernel log (If you can provide.
 Like `/proc/kmsg`, `/data/vendor/diag/last_kmsg`, etc.)